Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Switch the Toggle Button from Draft to Live in Uncanny Automator

 Now, the next time someone posts a review, they will get a coupon code in their inbox as a thank you.
-However, you will still need to make sure these coupons arrive safely in the shopper’s inbox and not in the spam folder.

-We hope this tutorial helped you learn how to send a coupon after a WooCommerce product review.
+We hope this tutorial has helped you learn how to send a coupon after a WooCommerce product review.
 You may also want to learn how to create an email newsletter the right way or check out our list of the best WooCommerce plugins for your store.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.